osi1880vr/prompt_quill/README.md

 run pip install -r .\requirements_cpu.txt

-if you like to run on GPU you have to set up llama-cpp and torch to run on GPU for your environment to do this if on windows please check the file in llama-cpp_windows it will tell the further steps
+If you like to run on GPU you have to set up llama-cpp and torch to run on GPU for your environment to do this if on windows please check the file in llama-cpp_windows it will tell the further steps

-On any other platform please find how you do it, I do not have any other platform, if you find out please let me know and I add it here.
+On any other platform please find how you do it, I do not have any other platform.
+If you create a method, please let me know and I can add it here.
+Contributions are welcome.

-long term I will create a one click installer but that's not today ;)
+Long term, I will create a one click installer but that's not today ;)